Mrunald3/SparkFoundation/README.md

-# SparkFoundationLinearRegression
+# SparkFoundation
-Internship at The Sparks Foundation, Task 2 - Linear Regression
+Internship at The Sparks Foundation